g-ford/cradle/part5/README.markdown

 ## Why?
 What's it all about?

+In case you missed it, there are no longer any calls to `expected`.
+The Type system catches the errors during parsing.
+In the future we will be adding in a nicer error handler and message, but for now, we don't need one.

 We now have two phases to the compiler.
 A parse phase and an emit phase.
 By breaking the two up we allow a little more flexibility and options down the road.
 For example, now that emit is not embedded in the parse phase, we can much more easily drop in a [Lexer](http://en.wikipedia.org/wiki/Lexical_analysis).

 The intermediate representation - `Expression` - is known as a [Parse Tree](http://en.wikipedia.org/wiki/Parse_tree) which we can then pass through optimisations or write an intepretor for as well as our compiler, or have multiple compilers if needed e.g. an ARM asm compiler.

+So in the end, it's about flexibility.